ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why do programmers prefer dark mode?
+Because light attracts bugs!

+2. Why was the computer cold?
+It left its Windows open!

-1. Why did the software engineer go broke?
+3. Why did the programmer go broke?
 Because he lost his domain in a bet!

-2. Why did the cyber security expert always carry a pencil and paper?
-In case they needed to draw a quick firewall!

-3. Why did the software engineer bring a ladder to the office?
-Because they heard the code had a lot of bugs!

-4. How do you confuse a cyber criminal?
-Put them in a room with multiple doors labeled "exit" and watch them try to escape using the wrong one every time!
+4. Why did the hacker go to art school?
+To master the art of phishing!

 [
-Fri Nov  3 01:08:29 UTC 2023
+Sat Nov  4 01:07:19 UTC 2023
  ]